-- 1. The base of the building must be a combination of retail, cultural and/or entertainment uses that contribute to the identity of the Dudley Square Cultural District.
-Office uses are possible at the ground floor as long as they create an active and engaging streetscape for the neighborhood. - 2.
-The upper levels must be a mix of housing and commercial uses that address the housing and job creation needs in Dudley Square as described under Development Objectives. - 3.
-The community has expressed а strong preference for retail/commercial/cultural uses that would relate to the adjacent library (e.g. a research center), create meeting spaces, and that would provide spaces of activity and interaction for children and seniors, opportunities for small business growth (e.g. ownership opportunities and work share spaces), and job opportunities/education for local residents (e.g. businesses that offer training programs or maker spaces).
-Some residents have also expressed a preference for having a health center on this site since there currently aren't any in the center of Roxbury. - 4.
+1. The base of the building must be a combination of retail, cultural and/or entertainment uses that contribute to the identity of the Dudley Square Cultural District.
+Office uses are possible at the ground floor as long as they create an active and engaging streetscape for the neighborhood.

+- 2. The upper levels must be a mix of housing and commercial uses that address the housing and job creation needs in Dudley Square as described under Development Objectives. - 3.
+The community has expressed a strong preference for retail/commercial/cultural uses that would relate to the adjacent library (e.g. a research center), create meeting spaces, and that would provide spaces of activity and interaction for children and seniors, opportunities for small business growth (e.g. ownership opportunities and work share spaces), and job opportunities/education for local residents (e.g. businesses that offer training programs or maker spaces).
+Some residents have also expressed a preference for having a health center on this site since there currently aren't any in the center of Roxbury.
+Commercial uses on the site must address job creation that meets the needs of the neighborhood. - 4.
 A portion of the site must be used for a significant new public open space including both programmed or programmable spaces as well as well as passive green spaces for relaxation and neighborhood beautification.
 The community would like to to have a park that acts like a town common on this site with spaces that could be programmed by the library, nearby Hibernian Hall, or other local cultural/entertainment groups.
-The community has expressed a need for more park space in Dudley Square with trees, grass, and social space that helps people to spend time outside.

-5. Proposers are encouraged to make use of Optional Parcels1 & 2 to address the parking needs for the project and the neighborhood at large.
-Optional Parcel 1 is concealed from the street and it could contain a parking garage that provides parking for the site, the BPD (replacement parking), and the public.
+The community has expressed a need for more park space in Dudley Square with trees, grass, and social space that helps people to spend time outside. - 5.
+Proposers are encouraged to make use of Optional Parcels-1 & 2 to address the parking needs for the project and potentially for the neighborhood at large.
+Optional Parcel 1This parcel is concealed from the street and it could contain a parking garage that provides parking for the site, the BPD (replacement parking), and the public.
 Optional Parcel 2 could be used to provide vehicular access to a garage.
 The community has expressed a strong preference for public parking on this site behind a mixed-use development.
 Many other empty lots in the neighborhood that are currently used for informal or formal parking are too small to provide significant public parking if/when they are developed, and this site is best suited for providing a parking structure.
 Proposals could explore revenue-generating parking agreements with local businesses or residents.
 Proponents are encouraged to anticipate future parking needs with electric charging stations and other innovations.